 Many Seekers are called to vocations that have a commitment to empower those in need.
 Some are educators.
-Others work within the Federal government, bringing their personal commitment to justice into those settings.
+Others work within the federal government, bringing their personal commitment to justice into those settings.
 Others are advocates for justice and empowerment.
 Others work through non-profit organizations to bring change to communities and churches.
-We want our mission group structure to provide places of support and accountability for this commitment to mission.
+We want our mission group structure to provide places of support and accountability for this commitment to ministry in daily life.

 Mission groups have various expectations of their members that involve on-going accountability.
 Joining a mission group implies a specific commitment to the spiritual disciplines or practices of that group.
-There is normally a trial period to help all participants in the group confirm the joining.
+There is normally an exploration period to help all participants in the group confirm the joining.

 In Seekers Church, as in other faith communities growing out of the Church of the Saviour, mission groups are born, live out a natural life, and die.
 A mission group ends when the group can no longer live out its call.
 After an appropriate closure, participants are free to respond to some different call.

-The Eyes to See, Ears to Hear Peace Prayer Mission Group (Is2C) maintains a community focus on prayerful work for justice and peace.
-The group is responsible for the weekly prayer for peace and justice early in our worship, and has sponsored special events for the community such as vigils.
+- The Eyes to See, Ears to Hear Peace Prayer Group (Is2C) maintains a community focus on prayerful work for justice and peace.
+The group is responsible for the weekly prayer for peace and justice early in our worship and has sponsored special events for the community such as vigils.

-Learners and Teachers (L&T) supports our School of Christian Living.
+- Learners and Teachers (L&T) supports our School for Christian Growth.

-Living Water (LW) tends the inner life of Seekers with silent retreats, classes and workshops.
+- Living Water (LW) tends the inner life of Seekers with silent retreats at Dayspring Retreat Center, classes, and workshops.

-The Mission Support Group (MSG) accompanies members of the group who have accepted a call to serve in some particular dimension of their lives, vocation, family or volunteer activism.
-The group also coordinates sharing by Seekers of their understanding of God’s call at the beginning of worship, and administers the Growing Edge Fund, and provides support to help Seekers discern God’s call.
+- The Mission Support Group (MSG) accompanies members of the group who have accepted a call to serve in some particular dimension of their lives, vocation, family, or volunteer activism.
+During our gathering time at the beginning of worship the group coordinates sharing by individual Seekers of their understanding of God’s call.
+In addition, they administer the Growing Edge Fund, and provide support to help Seekers discern God’s call.
 A second, informal, mission support group meets regularly at Seekers Church after worship on Sunday mornings.

-For more detail on the mission groups of Seekers Church, see the pamphlet “Mission Groups of Seekers Church,” available at the church or on line in the “Life Together/Core Documents” section of the Seekers Church web site.
+For more detail on the mission groups of Seekers Church, see the pamphlet “Mission Groups in Seekers Church,” also available at the church..

 Other groups of Seekers are focused on particular interests of the members of the group.
 While these are not organized as mission groups with regular meetings and common spiritual practices, they do carry important parts of our life together.
 For instance, Martha’s Mob is an informal gathering to provide periodic maintenance for the building, changing light bulbs and air conditioning filters, and doing other repairs that we need to keep our much-used building in good condition.

-Many of the men of Seekers Church gather monthly on a Saturday morning for breakfast and a chance to share with each other.
+Many of the men of Seekers Church gather biweekly on a Saturday morning for breakfast and a chance to share with each other.

 As we were planning the renovation of our place on Carroll Street, we knew that we wanted the building to be available for many different kinds of use.
 We planned for a flexible worship space with chairs that could be stacked on carts and rolled out of the way.
 Other rooms were designed to encourage informal conversation.
-Since we had never carried the full-time responsibility for maintaining a building, we knew we had a lot to learn.
-In the first decade of our life in this renovated space, we have been blessed to see it become a popular place for meetings, drama, music, and learning.
-The flexibility has led to using the space for all kinds of dance, InterPlay, Carroll Café and other concerts, movies, yoga, and more.
-In a typical year there are about 600 events hosted by outside groups in our facility.
-The Time and Space mission group supports and oversees the use of our building and the work of our Building Use Coordinator, who receives a stipend from Seekers to coordinate use of our facilities.
+In the first decade of our life in this renovated space, we have been blessed to see it become a popular place for meetings, drama, music, dance, movies, yoga, learning, and more.
+In a typical year there are about 800 events hosted by outside groups in our facility.
+The Time and Space mission group supports and oversees the use of our building and the work of our building use coordinator.

 Since Seekers Church came into being in 1976, several policies have been developed by the Stewards to guide how the budget will be developed.
 Each year, recommendations for the budget are drafted by the Financial Oversight Group (FOG) based on information gathered from the community.
 The Seekers Church budget is approved by the Stewards in the late fall for the following calendar year.

-Financial administration is provided by our Treasurer in consultation with the FOG.
-The treasurer receives a stipend from Seekers to compensate her for her time and effort.
+Financial administration is provided by our bookkeeper, in consultation with FOG and the Treasurer.
+The bookkeeper receives a stipend from Seekers to compensate her for her time and effort.

 The Stewards have established a guideline that we will commit about as much of the annual budget to support for mission as we spend on the internal needs of the community.
-When we purchased our own building in 2000, we financed the purchase and renovation by borrowing funds from individual Seekers.
-While we were repaying these loans, we committed not to reduce the level of outreach giving.
-By 2012, all loans had been repaid.
-Now, about half of the gifts we receive from our offerings are distributed to international and domestic organizations or through the Seekers’ Holy Spirit Fund to people in need.
+Currently about half of the gifts we receive from our offerings are distributed to international and domestic organizations or through the Seekers’ Holy Spirit Fund to people in need.
 Seekers also supports some groups that use our space by covering the cost of their use.

 As a community, Seekers Church is fortunate to have several active participants who are involved with charitable organizations in other countries.
-These Seekers help identify new opportunities for ministry as they travel, and are often able to deliver our contributions personally.
-In recent years, Seekers Church has supported construction of running water systems, schools and community libraries in villages in the highlands of Guatemala, the Bokamoso Life and Othandweni Day Care Centres in Winterveldt, South Africa; a creative bilingual (Spanish-Quiché) school in Guatemala; New Story Leadership promoting Israeli-Palestinian understanding; and Sustainable Organic Integrated Livelihoods (SOIL) a waste recycling program in Haiti.
+These Seekers help identify new opportunities for ministry as they travel and are often able to deliver our contributions personally.
+Seekers Church supports community development in villages in the highlands of Guatemala; a creative student support programs in Quetzaltenango (Guatemala), Ciudad Sandino (Nicaragua) and Puerto Morales (Mexico); a nutrition and eye care program in Uganda; an advocacy program promoting social justice in Nicaragua; the Bokamoso Life and Othandweni Day Care Centres in Winterveldt, South Africa; New Story Leadership promoting Israeli-Palestinian understanding; and Sustainable Organic Integrated Livelihoods (SOIL) a sustainable sanitation and compost program in Haiti.
 In each case, a Seeker maintains active links to organizations receiving our support.